DonStelin/dotfiles/README.md

 Configuration files for my daily tools
-- These config files can be easily installed using the script `init`
+- Can be easily installed using the script `init`
-- These dotfiles are intended to run on top of [Omarchy](https://omarchy.org/)
+- Are intended to run on top of [Omarchy](https://omarchy.org/)
 - Still WIP

 ```bash